Translated by Shinji Takaramura

 Written by Maki

-In 2015, the Oki Islands in Shimane prefecture were designated an UNESCO Global Geopark site.
-This article is about how to access its largest island Dogo and ways to get around on the island.
+In 2015, the Oki Islands in Shimane were registered as a UNESCO Global Geopark.
+This article introduces the ways to reach Dogo, the largest island in the Oki archipelago, as well as the best ways to get around the island.

-The Oki Islands, located northwest of Shimane prefecture, are an archipelago consisting of four inhabited islands and numerous deserted islands.
-Due to its geological features, which reveal the history of the formation of Japanese Islands, and its unique ecosystem, this archipelago was designated an UNESCO Global Geopark site in 2015.
+The Oki Islands, located in Shimane prefecture, are an archipelago consisting of four inhabited islands and numerous deserted islands.
+Due to its unique ecosystem and geological features, which reveal insights about the geological formation of the Japanese Islands, this archipelago was registered as a UNESCO Global Geopark site in 2015.

-The Oki Islands are located northwest of Shimane prefecture.
-Dogo Island is 241 square kilometers in size, with a population of 15,000 people.
+The Oki Islands are located in the northwest of Shimane prefecture.
+Dogo Island is 241 square kilometers in size, with a population of 14,000 people.
 The island used to be at the bottom of the ocean and rose to the surface due to volcanic activities.
 The natural history of the island is reflected in its geological features and ecosystem.

 There are no bridges or tunnels to Dogo, so the access is limited to either planes or vessels.